Bridging Information Asymmetry: A Hierarchical Framework for Deterministic Blind Face Restoration

-The core of Pref-Restore is a hierarchical architecture designed to decouple global semantic reasoning from local texture synthesis, thereby resolving the Information Asymmetry between sparse inputs and dense outputs.
-As illustrated in Fig. \ref{arch} (a), our framework comprises two synergistic components: an AR-based Semantic Integrator for high-level semantic modeling and a continuous Diffusion-based Generator for high-fidelity texture reconstruction.
+{ The core of Pref-Restore is a hierarchical architecture that separates semantic-guided identity stabilization from continuous texture restoration.
+As illustrated in Fig.~\ref{arch} (a), the framework comprises two synergistic components: an AR-based semantic branch for high-level identity cues and a continuous diffusion generator for high-fidelity texture reconstruction.
 This design lets the semantic stream provide an identity-oriented anchor, while the diffusion stream restores fine-grained facial textures under that anchor. }